 WHAT IS INVOLVED IN BREAST ASYMMETRY?

 Breast asymmetry can be a congenital issue or acquired.
-Congenital issues include unilateral underdevelopment, accessory nipples, and in some cases, the difference is related to a congenital syndrome known as Poland Syndrome.
-Poland Syndrome comprises of a range of issues and in the more serious cases, may involve having hand deformity and cardiac problem.
+Congenital issues include unilateral under-development and accessory nipples, and in some cases, the difference is related to a congenital syndrome known as Poland Syndrome.
+Poland Syndrome comprises a range of issues.
+In the more serious cases, may involve having hand deformity and cardiac problems.

-Breast asymmetry can ranged from very minor to gross asymmetry involving volume, shape, nipple position and sometimes, underlying rib cage asymmetry.
-There are multiple techniques including volume replacement, contour re-shaping that can help to improve the asymmetry.
+Breast asymmetry can range from very minor to gross asymmetry involving volume, shape, nipple position, and sometimes, underlying rib cage asymmetry.
+There are multiple techniques.
+This includes volume replacement and contour re-shaping that can help to improve the asymmetry.
 Mr Ho-Asjoe can advise on the most appropriate treatment after consultation and examination.

-Breast asymmetry is extremely common and probably around 95% of females have some degree of difference between the two breasts.
-The asymmetry can be related to shapes, nipple height, volume and in some cases, there are issues such as breast constriction, specific areas of tissue deficit, over-projection of nipple areola complex (Herniation).
-For most females, this is not an issue but for those with 1 or more cup size difference between the two sides, finding bras that are suitable, going swimming or undressing can become an issue.
+Breast asymmetry is extremely common.
+Probably around 95% of females have some degree of difference between the two breasts.
+The asymmetry can be related to shapes, nipple height, and volume and in some cases, there are issues such as breast constriction, specific areas of tissue deficit, and over-projection of the nipple-areola complex (Herniation).
+For most females, this is not an issue.
+For those with 1 or more cup size differences between the two sides, finding bras that are suitable, going swimming, or undressing can become an issue.

-The techniques used for the correction of breast asymmetry, the cost of the surgery are both variable as surgery should be tailored to each individual patient.
-Some techniques will involve more scarring, some techniques can improve the volume but not necessarily the shape and the symmetry will change with aging and gravitational pull.
+The techniques used for the correction of breast asymmetry, and the cost of the surgery are both variable as surgery should be tailored to each individual patient.
+Some techniques will involve more scarring.
+Some can improve the volume but not necessarily the shape and the symmetry will change with aging and gravitational pull.
 Mr. Ho-Asjoe has specialized in breast reconstructive surgery and can explain the options after consultation and examination.

 AFTERCARE AND RECOVERY

-After surgery, the patient is advised to wear a sports bra with no underwire or lateral push for six weeks.
+The patient is advised to wear a sports bra with no underwire or lateral push for six weeks after surgery.